 You may be well-versed in this ingredient's benefits, but knowing how to use your vitamin C serum properly is another matter entirely.
 Not only is it hailed for its ability to encourage collagen production, but it’s one of the few proven anti-aging skincare ingredients.

-Not only is vitamin C hailed for its ability to encourage collagen production, but – as Dan Isaacs, director of research at Medik8 explains – it’s also one of the few proven anti-ageing skincare ingredients.
-“Vitamin C can improve visible signs of sun damage as well as helping to defend skin against environmental damage,” he says.
-“It’s considered one of the best antioxidants in skincare and it’s able to fight off free radicals which can cause premature aging.
+So it makes sense that the best vitamin C serums are considered a cornerstone of a good skincare routine.
+“Vitamin C can improve visible signs of sun damage as well as helping to defend skin against environmental damage,” explains Daniel Isaacs, director of research at Medik8.
+“It’s considered one of the best antioxidants in skincare and it’s able to fight off free radicals, which can cause premature aging.

 Should vitamin C be used in the morning or at night?

 While there’s a lot of conflicting information around whether you should use vitamin C at morning or night, most experts would agree that we reap the most benefits by using it in the morning.
 “It’s a must-have in any morning routine because it provides the body’s natural antioxidant system with a boost to help it fight off free-radicals; shielding the skin from their damaging effects,” Isaacs confirms.

 Where in your skincare routine should vitamin C be used?